giannistek1/rpd-player/README.md

 ## Libraries
 - CommunityToolkit by Microsoft -> Toasts
-- CommunityToolkit.Maui.MediaElement by Microsoft -> audio and video processing
+- CommunityToolkit.Maui.MediaElement by Microsoft -> Audio and video processing
 - Dropbox API by Dropbox -> Online playlist storage
 - Syncfusion by Syncfusion -> Better ListView, slider, tabview, expander and Windows support (however bottomsheet is sadly not a Windows feature)
 - The49 BottomSheet -> For the bottomsheet